Send to a friend

-African women and their diaspora will drive global research
+Professor Sonya Smith believes African women and their diaspora will drive the global research agenda.

 Smith is the first African-American woman to be appointed as a Mechanical Engineering Department Chair at Howard University, and the first woman in that department to be promoted to a full professor.